CaroPattle/bicycle_data_melbourne/docs/_projects/2021-11-13-bicycle-flows.md

 The impact of these events is reflected in the bicycle traffic data.

-Shifts in the volume, speed, direction and location of cycling show that patterns of how and where people cycle changed in the 2020-21 period, and provide clues as to why.
+Shifts in the volume, speed, direction, and location of bicycle traffic show that patterns of how and where people cycle changed in the 2020-21 period.
+Combined with the context of public health measures, these shifts are indications of how cycling behaviour was affected by wider social factors.

 #### Volume
 <br>